glynawe/Vanilla/vanilla.md

 Assigning to a `var` parameter assigns to the parameter supplied by the procedure call, i.e. `var` parameters are passed by reference.
 Parameters without `var` are *value parameters*.
 Value parameters are immutable. *The compiler may pass record and array value parameters by reference.*

 An array of any length may be passed to an *open array* parameter if their element types are the same.

+*A `val` parameter does not come with a guarantee that the parameter will retain the same value all though the execution of its procedure.
+"Aliasing" is possible.
+If a global variable is given as a parameter then assigning to that variable from within the procedure also changes the parameter's value.*

 # Statements